Hamakor/linux.org.il--old-sources/www.linux.org.il-oldish-site/template-toolkit/README.md

 which are/were the legacy version of https://www.linux.org.il/ which is a Hebrew portal for Linux and FOSS in Israel.

+Around 2019, there were discussions on Israeli FOSS forums (mailing lists and Telegram forums) to establish a new website.
+The consensus settled on using [WordPress](https://en.wikipedia.org/wiki/WordPress) for it, but the new site was not finalized.

 <h2>How to build</h2>

 - In order to build the site, type “./gen-helpers” from the command line,